 Dis tailz continuez belo, afur dsignin’ da pickchur.

 Message to Vegetarians

 So, to all vegetarians, please do not ever try to make your cat a vegetarian too.
-If you can’t deal with the fact that cats MUST eat a meat based diet, then a pet cat is not for u.
+If you can’t deal with the fact that cats MUST eat a meat based diet, then a pet cat is not for you.
 Plenty of other animals can follow your meal plan, just not cats.

 What to feed your cat

 So, ok, feed your cat meat.
 What kind of meat?
 What kind of commercial food?
 Is dry ok, or should u feed wet?
 How about raw?
 All very good questions, but some of the answers might be deemed controversial depending on who you ask.
 Our food recommendations can be found in our cat food section.